 Santa - R39, R29, R35, N6, N4, YR23, C0, C1, C2, E000, R20, R00

 Hello and welcome!
 I am a retired physiotherapist, wife and mother of four sons, and live in Calgary, Canada.
-I have always enjoyed doing a variety of crafts, but card making has been my favourite hobby for several years now and I have become passionately obsessed with it.
-It’s a good day if I can find time to sit and play with my inks, stamps, dies and cardstock!
+Card making has been my favourite hobby for several years now and I have become passionately obsessed with it.
 I hope to share my cardmaking passion with you through this blog.
-If you have any questions, ideas or concerns please feel free to contact me.
+Currently on design teams for: Gerda Steiner Designs, and Creative Expressions.